 - Paper plate or card stock (to make a string holder: only necessary if you are working with kids so that the floss doesn’t get so tangled)

-So, now that your board is prepped, you need to decide what you want to string.
+Now that your board is prepped, you need to decide what to string.
 In my opinion, simple is better and easier.
+If this is your first string art project, start with a simple shape like a heart or a single letter.
 We did “Q2” because that is name of the company that was sponsoring my art piece.
-Next, you have to make a template so that you know where to place the nails.
-BlogPosters.com is a free site that allows you to enlarge any image.
-Once all 8 pages were printed and taped together, I centered and taped them on the plywood board, like so:
+Next, make a paper pattern.
+BlockPosters.com is a free site that allows you to enlarge any image.
+I entered the Q2 logo and it created a template to my specifications.
+Once all 8 pages were printed and taped together, I centered and taped them to the plywood board to start the outline.

-Now, it’s time to put in the nails!
+Now, it’s time to put in the nails to the board.
 I measured and made a dot every half of an inch.
 I decided on half an inch because I wanted to make sure the curve of the “Q” and “2” were well defined.
-If your are planning on stringing something less curvy, you can probably space the nails out more.
+If your are planning on stringing something less curvy, you can space the nails out more.
 While I was measuring, Andy used a 1/16th drill bit and pre drilled holes for the linoleum nails.
 Then, we used a hammer and nailed each nail into the pre drilled hole.
 We ran out of nails mid “2”, and…

-… I left to go to Snap.
-It’s a blog conference for creatives that happens every year in Salt Lake City.
-My mom came to town to watch Max for the night and I was waking up super early to hop on a plane to go to Salt Lake City.
+… I left to go to Snap, a creative blogger conference.
+My mom came to town to watch Max for the night and I woke up super early to hop on a plane to Salt Lake City.
 Andy and Mom to the rescue!
-They finished up the nails on the outside border so that it would be ready to go when I got home late on Friday night.
+They finished up the nails on the outside border so that it would be ready to go when I got home Friday night.
 The kiddos were showing up to craft at the Art of Giving on Saturday morning at 10am!
 A note about the border of nails, I did what is called reverse string art.
 So the string is in the negative space, and the “Q2” stays wood.
 I decided to do this so that there was more space for kids to string!
 Right before the kids starting pouring in, I decoded to string a strand of floss as an example.

-Another last minute detail that made a huge difference was making these little string organizers out of paper plates.
-I just cut a butterfly shape in a paper plate and wrapped an entire strand of embroidery floss around each one.
+Another last minute detail that made a huge difference was making string organizers out of paper plates.
+(This could easily be done with cardboard too.)
+I cut a butterfly shape or v-shaped notches in a paper plate and wrapped an entire strand of embroidery floss around each organizer.
 I did not want to deal with untangling floss all day.
-These little guys worked perfectly.
+The DIY floss organizers worked perfectly.
 These little organizers also helped with crowd control.
 I had 4 of these ready to go and set one up on each side of the board.

-So at any one time, I could have 4 kiddos working on string art.
+We used embroidery floss, but twine, yarn, thread, any thinner string like material would work.
 I mean how cute is Spiderman working on string art?
-All of the pictures below are from the Zachary Conley Photography!
+(All of the pictures below are from the Zachary Conley Photography.)

-It was so interesting to see what kind of “stringer” a kid was.
-From my 8 hours of observation, there were 3 types
+It was interesting to observe the different types of “stringers”.
+From my 8 hours of observation, there were 3 types of stringers:

-- Orderly: Some kids liked to string a very orderly method, see the red diagonal lines above the “2” in the bottom right corner of the picture?
+- Orderly: Some kids preferred to string very orderly, see the red diagonal lines above the “2” in the bottom right corner of the picture?

-- Crazy: Some kids (me!) are spider webber’s, and just zig the string every which way.
+- Crazy: Some kids (me!) are spider webber’s, and just zig the string in every direction.

 - Borders: A few kids liked to loop the string around the border nails to make straight lines.

-And here is the finished product!
-I also really like how it ended up being color blocked, basically in rainbow order!
+Are you ready for the finished string art project?
+Our collaborative string art ended up being color blocked almost in rainbow order!
 The red starts in the upper right hand corner, and then blends to orange and yellow.
-And then Green is in the lower right hand corner, and blends to blue, indigo and violet in the upper left hand corner!
+And then Green is in the lower right hand corner, and blends to blue, indigo and violet in the upper left hand corner.
 That was not the plan at all, just a happy little accident!
 Oh and tomorrow, I actually get to go to Q2’s office and be a part of presenting the art piece to the entire company!
-(I’m sure I’ll share a pic or 2 via insta, if you are interested.)

-Have you ever done a collaborative art project?
+Have you ever done a collaborative art project or DIY string art?
 With Kids?
 Adults?
-I’m all about it!
-So fun 🙂 I mean what an awesome idea for a fundraiser, right?!
-Oh and for tons more pics, check out the Dell Children’s Trust facebook page!
+I love how our finished peice turned out!
+I mean what an awesome idea for a fundraiser, right?!